AlexHamn/LittleAlchemy2Text_MCP/README_MCP.md

 3. Build on your discoveries (steam + air = cloud)
 4. Look for **multi-result combinations** - some create multiple items at once!
 5. Pay attention to final item notifications - they help you focus on combinable items
+6. **Add reasoning explanations** to your attempts for better logging and analysis
+7. Use `get_attempt_logs` to review your strategy and success patterns
-6. Pay attention to successful combinations from other sessions
+8. Pay attention to successful combinations from other sessions
-7. Experiment!
+9. Experiment!
 There are hundreds of possible combinations

 ## Game Features via MCP